Trio Charged In $3 Million Burglary Of 50 Cent’s Bergen County Crib

-A stolen car helped tie three ex-cons to the $3 million burglary of 50 Cent’s luxury apartment overlooking the Hudson River, authorities said.
+A stolen car helped tie three ex-cons to the $3 million burglary of 50 Cent’s luxury apartment above the Hudson River, authorities said.

 The rapper, songwriter, TV producer and actor posted on Instagram that he was in Miami the third week of January, which law enforcement sources said afforded the thieves the opportunity.